WebAssembly/threads/document/core/exec/runtime.rst

 Like in a :ref:`memory type <syntax-memtype>`, the maximum size in a memory instance is given in units of the WebAssembly *page size*, which is defined to be the constant :math:`65536` -- abbreviated :math:`64\,\F{Ki}`.

 WebAssembly :ref:`threads <thread>` expose a *weak memory model* in which reads, writes, and other accesses to a memory instance can be reordered in a non-deterministic fashion that mirrors the behavior of hardware.
-Instead of representing the contents of a memory directly in an instance -- e.g., as a specific vector of :ref:`bytes <syntax-byte>` -- the abstract machine hence separately records :ref:`traces <syntax-trace>` of corresponding memory :ref:`events <syntax-evt>` that describe the history of all accesses that have occured.
+Instead of representing the contents of a memory directly in an instance -- e.g., as a specific vector of :ref:`bytes <syntax-byte>` -- the abstract machine hence separately records :ref:`traces <syntax-trace>` of corresponding memory :ref:`events <syntax-evt>` that describe all accesses that occur.

 .. index:: ! global instance, global, value, mutability, instruction, embedder